logo

 112. - e2fsprogs: In case you need to format some extra storage

-113. You can automatically build all of the above with `/build-extras.sh` but be warned that those aren't as curated and due to lack of deblob, they might contain binaries and some use autotools which harms reviewability.
+113. You can automatically build all of the above with `/extras-build-all.sh` but be warned that those aren't as curated and due to lack of deblob, they might contain binaries and some use autotools which harms reviewability.

 114. You can also exclude those tarballs from the initrd with setting the `EXCLUDE_EXTRAS` environment variable to any value.